dhuangdeveloper/CarND-Vehicle-Detection/Write_Up.md

 * A support libraries of functions (supporting_functions.py) used in the project.
 Some of these functions are borrowed from the course with or without modification.

-* Output from test images
+* Car detection result for the test images
 * Output from test video
 * Output from Project video